Skip to content

 Splitting Algorithms

-• transnetv2 (default): Semantically splits videos at scene transitions
+• transnetv2 (default): Semantically splits videos at scene transitions.

-• fixed-stride: Cuts source videos into fixed-length clips
+• fixed-stride: Cuts source videos into fixed-length clips.

 Captioning Algorithms

-• cosmos_r1 (default): Uses Cosmos-Reason1-7B
+• cosmos_r1 (default): Uses the Cosmos-Reason1-7B model.

 Custom Captioning Prompts